Monash-FIT3170/2025W2-Commitment/README.md

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

+### System Architects

+System Architects were responsible for the technical architecture, software design patterns, and infrastructure decisions.
+They ensured scalability, maintainability, and adherence to clean coding standards (including consistent variable naming, code commenting, and documentation practices).

+### Product Managers

+Product Managers oversaw project direction, user requirements, and alignment with stakeholder needs.
+They managed backlog prioritisation, coordinated user testing, and ensured the product met design and functionality goals.

+### Release Train Engineers

+Release Train Engineers acted as a servant leader and coach for an Agile Release Train (ART) within the Scaled Agile Framework, ensuring multiple teams work together to deliver value.
+Their main responsibilities include facilitating key ART events like PI Planning, removing impediments, managing risks, and driving continuous improvement across the train.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->